jostylr/write-web/server/setup.md

 ## Script Dispersal

 Here we setup the scripts and where they go.
 This section produces a shell script that copies the files to various places in the system.
-Use it with `pushd /home/repos/jostylr/write-web/build; chmod +x disperse.sh; ./disperse; popd`
+Use it with `pushd /home/repos/jostylr/write-web/build; chmod +x disperse.sh; ./disperse.sh; popd`

     chmod +x githook.js
     cp githook.js ~/serving/githook.js
-    pm2 restart githook.js
+    pm2 restart githook
     chmod +x compile.sh
     cp compile.sh ~/serving/compile.sh
     chmod +x run